 Learning from children

 I found reading children’s books really rewarding, as they often involve repetition and rhyme, which helps you remember new words.
-Lydia would often correct my pronunciation which also helped!
+My eldest would often correct my pronunciation which also helped!

-If you follow my Instagram page, under the highlights Lære Dansk, you can see my language learning journey, which includes Lydia’s corrections and me attempting bedtime stories in Danish.
+If you follow my Instagram page, under the highlights Lære Dansk, you can see my language learning journey, which includes my children’s corrections and me attempting bedtime stories in Danish.